For many Northern California businesses, the probability of an extended PG&E outage has increased since early 2019.

 Areas Most Likely To Be Affected By a PSPS

-The California Public Utilities Commission created a fire threat map that shows the areas in California that are the highest risk for wildfires.
+The California Public Utilities Commission created a fire threat map that shows the areas in California that are at the highest risk for wildfires.
 These areas are also the most likely to be affected by a preventative PG&E power outage:

 Businesses in the Central Valley are less likely to be affected by this particular type of outage due to the relative lack of tall, dry vegetation.
-However, if your business is in the Tier 2 or Tier 3 Fire Threat Area, you could be subject to extended PSPS power outages.
+However, if your business is in a Tier 2 or Tier 3 Fire Threat Area, you could be subject to extended PSPS power outages.

-How To Protect Your Business From An Extended PG&E Outage
+How To Protect Your Business From An Extended PG&E (or SMUD) Outage

-The best way to protect your business from an extended PG&E power outage is to have multiple systems in place that will prevent damage and data loss to your business’s computers and other power-sensitive equipment.
+The best way to protect your business from an extended PG&E or SMUD power outage is to have multiple systems in place that will prevent damage and data loss to your business’s computers and other power-sensitive equipment.

 None of the following options are mutually exclusive.
-You can use any combination of these systems to protect your business from the effects power outages.
+You can use any combination of these systems to protect your business from the effects of power outages.